 (510) 656-5711 extension 46376

 7:30 - 4:00 every dayPrinting and CopyingPRINTING: Black & white only; we have no color ink.
 We appreciate donations for printing.
 Ink for our printer is $175 per cartridge, and we can go through 4 reams (packages) of paper a day during benchmark deadlines!
-It's hard to support printing for the whole school, get books, and keep the library running on our budget of less than a dollar per student per year.
-Please help us out if you can.
+It's hard to support printing for the whole school, get books, and keep the library running on our limited budget.
+Please help us if you can.

 You can check out 5 books at a time for 3 weeks, and renew up to 3 times.ComputingComputers in the library and career center are available for student use.
-Students must set a new password EVERY YEAR following directions available in the library.
-It is a violation of our school's Technology Agreement to log in as anyone other than yourself or to access websites blocked by the FUSD filter, and will result in disciplinary action.
+It is a violation of our school's Technology Agreement to log in as anyone other than yourself or to access websites blocked by the FUSD filter.
 If you would like to request that a legitimate website be unblocked, please see Ms. McAuley, who will submit a request to FUSD for you.
 If you forget your password, please see a librarian, who can reset it for you.

 We also have wifi: In order to use the wireless network anywhere on campus, you have to first log in to a regular computer and establish your password.
 Then use that password to log in.

 DonationsIHS Library serves well over 2,000 students and runs on less than $2 per student per year, far less than the national average for library funding.We would be extremely grateful for donations of: tissues, paper towels, printer paper, staples and paperclips, 3x5 index cards, scotch tape, magazines with content appropriate for high school, fiction books at our students' level (gently used OK) or new nonfiction books.
 We regret that we cannot accept donations of nonfiction older than 5 years, fiction for students younger than grade 9, or books with highlighting or other damage.